omarbakker/ppt2_solution/README.md

 There are many cities in the kingdom, and they are connected by the Numenorian Roads.
 These roads do not obey the physical laws of our universe.
 So, if a road exists between cities A and B, and a road exists between cities C and D, then it takes the same amount of time to get to A from B (or vice versa) as it would take to go from C to D (or vice versa).

 The Queen would however like to select the capital city, let us call this city MT.
 Let X be the city that takes the longest time to travel to from MT.
-The Queen wants to minimize the time it takes to reach X.
+The Queen wants to minimize the time it takes to reach X. In some sense, the Queen wants a **central** location.

 To make the requirement more precise, let us start with _N_ cities, _X[0], ..., X[N-1]_.
 Suppose we selected city _X[i]_ as the capital then let _t(X[i])_ be the maximum time it takes to travel from _X[i]_ to any of the other cities.
 The goal is to select _X[i]_ such that _t(X[i]) <= t(X[j])_ for all _j_ in _0 ..
 N-1_.